-Dr. Nancy Enright is an associate professor of writing and the director of the First Year Writing program.
+Dr. Enright is an associate professor of writing and coordinator of Signature II: Journey of Transformation.

 I have been teaching full-time at Seton Hall University since 1988.
 I love teaching and feel that it never gets "old" for me.
 My research interests focus on the connections between literature and theology.
 I am also interested in service learning.
 I serve on the Board of Advisors for the Catholic Studies Program and have taught and created courses for that program (cross-listed with English).
 I have co-taught the Catholic Studies course, Foundations of Christian Culture, in Oxford, England, along with Msgr.
 Richard Liddy, Dr. Dermot Quinn, and Fr.
 Ian Boyd.

 - McQuaid Medal for Distinguished Service from Seton Hall University, 2015